-Through AWI Ventures Pty Ltd, the Group has investments in 10 start-up companies in the financial technology sector.
+Through AWI Ventures Pty Ltd, the Group has investments in 7 start-up companies in the financial technology sector.
 These companies have little or no revenue and therefore cannot be valued using Discounted Cash Flow.
-The fair value of the investee companies has been assessed as the price at which each investee company raised a material amount of new capital, or historic cost if they have not raised a material amount of new capital, adjusted for the Director's view of the likely success of the business model and a liquidity discount based on the likelihood of a liquidity event in the next 3 years.
+The fair value of the investee companies has been assessed as the price at which each investee company raised a material amount of new capital, or historic cost if they have not raised a material amount of new capital, adjusted for the Director's view of the likely success of the business.